techlahoma/okcjs-website/source/_posts/2013-3-26-march-meeting-overdrive-your-javascript.md

 tags: [Steering, Ben Vantreese, Michael Sarchet, CasperJs, DeSteerJs]

 ---

-{% img /images/posters/2013-march-overdriveyourjavascript.jpg 700 CasinoRPG %}
+{% img  /okcjs-website/images/posters/2013-march-overdriveyourjavascript.jpg  700 "Overdrive your javascript!
+Unless you are IE - then its slooow script errors all the way down."
+"Overdrive your Javascript with Ben Vantreese and Michael Sarchet" %}

 ## This Month